 The Professional Experience Program allows students to extend their academic work with on-the-job training in restaurant and catering businesses and at institutional food service sites.
 The program is supervised by WMU faculty in cooperation with management personnel in the field.

 FCS 2020 field experience (three credits)

-Foodservice Administration majors earn three credits toward graduation by completing 300 hours of supervised field experience.
+Food service operations and sustainability majors earn three credits toward graduation by completing 300 hours of supervised field experience.
 Field experience offers students the opportunity to apply theories and principles from their academic program to real world situations, as well as gain valuable work experience.
 Field experience may be completed during the fall, spring or summer sessions.

 FCS 4290 internship (three to six credits)